Everthings/Chess/README.md

 # Chess
 A chess program which supports the chess variants 960, 3-Check, King Of The Hill, as well as the regular game of chess.
+Full AI implementation  using Minimax + alpha-beta pruning, opening tables, and endgame tablebase.

 ## Installation
 Download the contents above into a new eclipse java project.